 About the Faculty

 Education was one of the founding faculties of the University.
-The Faculty offers courses in pre-service teacher education, postgraduate education and Teaching English to Speakers of Other Languages (TESOL).
+The Faculty offers courses in intital teacher education (ITE), postgraduate education and Teaching English to Speakers of Other Languages (TESOL).
 Faculty research and teacher education courses both have a strong clinical focus.

 The Faculty is home to:

 - STEM Education Research Centre (SERC),

 - Centre for Sustainable Communities (CSC)

 The Faculty of Education is, proudly, the base of operations for the Australian Chapter of the International Beliefs and Values Institute (IBAVI).